Skip to content

 Persistent storageYes (20-80 GB)NoNo (Contexts API for cookies)Session-based

-Desktop GUIFull XFCE4 via VNCNoNo (headless)Browser viewport
+Desktop GUIFull desktop environmentNoNo (headless)Browser viewport

-TerminalYes (xterm.js + ttyd)Via SDK execNoLimited
+TerminalYes (integrated terminal)Via SDK execNoLimited

-File systemFull Linux FSSandbox FS, ephemeralNoBrowser-scoped
+File systemFull desktop FSSandbox FS, ephemeralNoBrowser-scoped

 BrowserChrome (GUI)NoCustom Chromium (headless)Yes